Are you Utilizing Special Pricing Agreements for Distribution Partners to their Full Effect?

 - The recent acquisition of a distributor to maintain end-customer’s business

-- Discounted pricing on everything
+- on everything

-- Discounted pricing for specific end-customer or group type
+- for specific end-customer or group type

-- Discounted pricing of certain products from catalog
+- of certain products from the catalog

 The manufacturer, burden with sorting through hundreds and even thousands of intricate business rapports, must invest time, money and resources into these accounts.
-One false move, such as the erroneous firing of a distributor that maintains business with profitable, major accounts, can put the manufacturer at risk of losing on sales volume and market share.
+One false move, such as the erroneous firing of a distributor that maintains business with profitable major accounts, can put the manufacturer at risk of losing on sales volume and market share.